1) Red Hibiscus History & General Info

 - Salt and pepper to taste

-- Put in a salad bowl the red hibiscus leaves, peel of the tangerines and cut them in little pieces.
+- Put in a salad bowl the red hibiscus leaves, peel of the tangerines and cut them into little pieces.

 - Add the vinaigrette to the salad and feel free to cover it with cashews.